-Welcome to Immokalee Lodge and congratulations upon the completion of your Ordeal!
-I am pleased that you are a new member of our brotherhood.
-Immokalee Lodge is an outstanding lodge and you should take pride in having been accepted into our circle.
+Welcome to the Lodge and congratulations upon the completion of your Ordeal!
+We are pleased that you are a new member of our brotherhood.
+Alapaha Lodge and Immokalee Lodge are outstanding lodges and you should take pride in having been accepted into our circle.
+Shortly, we will combine the lodges into one lodge with a new name and totem.